MikeiLL/obliteration.com/_posts/2026-06-05-dancing-on-hot-coals-with-rattlesnakes.md

 Work was fine.
 Almost fun and perhaps even truly fun.
 Someone came in and it seemed they had been told in advance que puedo hablar español.
 Cool.

-Dancing on hot coals, handling rattlesnakes that sounds cathartic.
+Dancing on hot coals, handling rattlesnakes, that sounds cathartic.

 These words they help.
 Excreting them helps.

 UPS Store we take people's fingerprints for what are called background checks.
-Mostly someone pointed out fields occupied mostly by women (and fags): education, healthcare.
+Mostly, someone pointed out, fields occupied by women (and fags): education, healthcare.
 Coincidence.
 The excuse is protecting us from imposters.
 What's the fear though really, that an uncredentialed person will take a blood sample, teach you a math or grammar concept?
 Is this really a fucking issue or is it mostly myth like the rash of children being coerced into gender surgery.

 A _formula_ is a syntactically valid statement that can, apparently, be either true or false.
 An _axiom_ is a specific type of formula, stipulated as true without requiring a proof.
 There is a field of communication called propositional logic.